Microsoft Applications Assure Hardcore Defense Against Ransomware

 Two consecutive attacks of ransomwares on devices with Windows operating system, in both May, 2017 and June, 2017 have been alarming the world, and causing debates on cybersecurity.
 The first attack was by “WannaCry”, a variant of ransomware that caused a major stir by disrupting businesses in over 150 countries across the globe.
-It was then followed by “Petya”, which was described as a stronger ransomware.
-It interrupted businesses in the Ukraine, Russia, USA, and other parts of the globe as well.
+It was then followed by “Petya”, which was described as stronger ransomware.
+It interrupted businesses in Ukraine, Russia, USA, and other parts of the globe as well.
 Some companies have paid the ransom in exchange for their essential documents and highly confidential data.
 Unfortunately, companies with online storage and devices are susceptible to ransomwares as they are more capable of paying the demanded worth of bitcoins as ransom.
 Securing devices against a highly probable third consecutive attack must be given the utmost priority.

 Office 365 – Quarantine and Advanced Threat Protection